Licensing and pricing

 - It locks the plan file while you are writing to it (Windows only).

-- If you try to modify a file that is locked by another program (e.g. another instance of Hyper Plan), a 'conflict' file will be created with your changes.
+- If you try to modify a plan file in the same moment that is locked by another program (e.g. another instance of Hyper Plan), a 'conflict' file will be created with your changes.
 You can File>Open this file if you want to keep your changes.

 - It detects and loads changes made to your plan file by other people/programs.

 - All the data for a plan is stored in a single plan file.
 The format is the same on Windows and Mac.
 This means it can be easily moved between computers and works well with file synchronization systems such as DropBox.

 From v1.2.0 to v2.5.3 the plan file is locked the whole time it is open (Windows only) unless it is opened as 'read-only'.

 Q. How many plans can I create?

 A. There is no hard-wired limit.
 You are only limited by the amount of disk space on your computer.